Florida law defines the specific conditions under which punitive damages become recoverable in personal injury cases.

 The financial value of punitive damages serves to punish perpetrators while simultaneously establishing a strong message.
 Such damages serve as a mechanism to make dangerous actors responsible while upholding safety standards for public protection.

 The pursuit of all available compensation including punitive damages helps stop future accidents from occurring to protect others.
-Our legal expertise backed by decades of experience and proven success in recovering millions for clients will defend your strategy when you choose Dennis Hernandez Injury Attorneys.
+Our legal expertise, supported by decades of experience, has successfully recovered millions for our clients.
+When you choose Dennis Hernandez Injury Attorneys., you can trust in our commitment to your case

 What Should You Do Next?